gavinhoward/bc/README.md

 	link.sh          A script to link dc to bc.
 	Makefile.in      The Makefile template.
 	NOTICE.md        List of contributors and copyright owners.
-	RELEASE.md       A checklist for making a release. release.sh       A script to run during the release process. safe-install.sh  Safe install script from musl libc.
+	RELEASE.md       A checklist for making a release (maintainer use only). release.sh       A script to run during the release process (maintainer use only). safe-install.sh  Safe install script from musl libc.

 Folders: